Table of Contents

 From the moment the test result indicates ‘positive’, most parents-to-be begin wondering about their child.
 Is it a boy or a girl?
 Will they be healthy? are common questions.
 As the baby grows, those questions may give way to deeper musings.
 What will my child become?
 Could they be an Olympic gold medallist?
 The Prime Minister?
 A Nobel Prize winner?

-While every child has a unique set of God-given abilities, some children have the capacity to excel in one or more areas of mental or physical endeavour.
+While every student has a unique set of God-given abilities, some students have the capacity to excel in one or more areas of mental or physical endeavour.
 Mozart, for example, was a musical child prodigy.